apenczolgolonabijorbiper/smsjigger/README.md

 ### www

 Web interface files are kept here.
+Not in use as of now.

+### api

+API interace is kept here.
-Not in use as of now
+Not in use as of now.

 ### app